EffectOrientedProgramming/book/Chapters/04_Initialization.md

     makeX
 ```

-Inside the companion object, we can use an adjective, because in order to reference the `ZLayer` you must include the class name, producing the noun `X.dependent`:
+Inside the companion object, we can use an adjective, because in order to reference the `ZLayer` you must include the class name, producing the noun `X.layer`:

 ```scala 3 mdoc:silent
 import zio.*